pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 ## Conclusion

-Pulumi Query provides powerful primitives for introspecting on, and reacting to, changes in the state of Kubernetes resources.
+Pulumi Query provides powerful primitives for introspecting and reacting to changes in the state of Kubernetes resources.
 These primitives make it simpler to build tools that facilitate observability and helps to understand Kubernetes applications, and to integrate event-based systems in response to them.